 I wrote two magazine articles about Boliva on my return to South Africa, but never got around to blogging about it.
 So when South America Odyssey asked me to create destination inspiration about this spectacular country to inspire others to travel there too, I simply couldn’t resist.

-La Paz is everything you’d expect from a South American capital city.
+La Paz is everything you’d expect from a South American seat of government.
 It’s busy, cluttered, colourful and welcomes us with a toothy smile in the late afternoon, as we arrive by bus from Peru.

 Bolivia’s capital, was once found at the bottom of a valley enfolded by the Andes Mountains.
 Over the last few decades its houses climbed higher and higher.
 Today the city will leave you breathless, not only because of its height – it’s the world’s highest capital at 3 650 metres – but also because of its immensity.
 Though at first I felt slightly overwhelmed by its size, after a good night’s sleep and exploring its streets it soon grew on me.
 To get a sense of place and an understanding of the city’s magnitude, photograph it from the cableway that floats above the patchwork of orange houses.
 It also offers thrilling views of Illimani Mountain on the horizon.